Furley Page established 1725

 Furley Page moves into Chatham Maritime area of Medway

-The small Tankerton office closed and at the end of 2007 Furley Page opened a new office in the Chatham Maritime area of Medway at Chatham’s Historic Dockyard.
+Our small Tankerton office closed in 2007.
+At the end of that year Furley Page opened a new office in the Chatham Maritime area of Medway at Chatham’s Historic Dockyard.
 We first moved into the 18th century Bridge Warden’s College within Chatham dockyard in November 2007.

 As we expanded our operation in Chatham Maritime, two years later in November 2009, we moved to our present beautiful location within the Chatham’s Historic Dockyard of the Admiral’s Offices, serving the people and businesses of Medway, North Kent and the Thames Gateway region.